t4web/DomainModule/README.md

             // optional, only if you have use short service names 'entityClass' => 'Tasks\Task\Task',

+            // optional, only if you have use short service names 'collectionClass' => 'Tasks\Task\TaskCollection',

             // optional, by default 'id'
             'primaryKey' => 'id',